PlayFab/XPlatCppSdk/README.md

 - Linux
 - Xbox Series X|S & Xbox One (XDK or GDK)

-For GDK support on Windows and Xbox please contact your Xbox representative.

 This SDK lets you make REST API calls to the PlayFab service.
 It depends on some external third-party open source libraries referenced as git submodules in directory `/external`.
 Please make sure to use `--recurse-submodules` command line parameter when cloning SDK's git repo:
 ```
 git clone --recurse-submodules <git-repo-url>